0x444454/Commodore-6309/README.md

 VIC-II raster interrupts are working.
 File loading from floppy drive is working (beta).
 Use a real 1541 drive or a 100% compatible modern device like the Pi1541.
 Next step is support for OS bootstrap (e.g. NitrOS-9 loader).
 File loading seems to fail randomly on PAL systems (to be investigated).
 There are still problems when sprites are enabled (to be investigated).
+Development is done on a NTSC C64 with motherboard revision 250407 (the most common).
+Other motherboard revisions may work but are not officially supported at the moment (no time to test all of them).

 # INGREDIENTS

 - A Commodore 64.
 I have a classic breadbin with motherboard rev 250407, but this should work with other models (to be verified).
-Note that motherboard rev 326298 (the oldest) will __not__ work, due to physical constraints.
+Motherboard rev 326298 (the oldest) is unlikely to work, due to physical constraints.
-- The doughterboard [PCB](#pcb-and-schematics).
+- The adapter board [PCB](#pcb-and-schematics).
 Alternatively, you may also use a breadboard and and wire (lots of wires) according to schematics. :-)
 - Hitachi 63C09E.
 Note the "E" at the end.
 - Support Logic for clock delays and quadrature: DS1100Z-50 and DS1100Z-250 delay lines.
 I like using DIP8 chips in socket (for easy swap), but the PCB supports also SOP8 (surface mounted).
 - Support Logic for 6510 to 6309 signals translation: GAL16V8.
 I use a GAL16V8D-10, but parts with different timings should work (maybe up to 25 ns ? - To be tested).